 How to Ensure Your PPP Loan Is Fully Forgiven

-Very simply, in order to ensure you receive the maximum amount of loan forgiveness for your PPP loan, you need to track your expenses and be able to prove how you spent each dollar of your loan to your lender.
+To ensure you receive the maximum amount of PPP loan forgiveness, you need to prove how you spent each dollar of your loan to your lender.

 Document All Loan Expenses